ericdunbar/ics2o9_wiki/termwork/programming-concepts/SDLC-and-Flowcharting.md

 _A representative from John Fraser SS has asked you to create an online ordering system for the school cafeteria.
 JFSS students and staff only should be able to order a main dish, snack and drink.
 They should also be able to set a pickup time._

 Using your knowledge of flowcharting and the SDLC, create a flowchart of how this system would work.

+For additional (AP) practice (do not submit): write a few sentences about a particular _algorithm_ you used.

 Notes for: [SDLC](./Software-Development-Life-Cycle-Notes) and [Flowcharting](./Flowcharting-Notes).